nrfconnect/sdk-nrf/samples/nrf9160/secure_boot/README.rst

 ####################

 The Secure Boot sample application provides a reference implementation of a first-stage boot firmware.
-This firmware is required to set up the nRF9160 Development Kit so that it can run user applications in the non-secure domain.
+This firmware is required to set up the nRF9160 DK so that it can run user applications in the non-secure domain.

 Overview
 ********